Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 3.    ***Escape sequence processing***:     Escape sequences in the content are interpreted in this step.
 Performing interpretation as the final step means developers can write escape sequences such as \n without them being modified or deleted by earlier steps.

-The following sections has all 3 steps of compile-time processing in more detail.
+The following sections have all 3 steps of compile-time processing in more detail.

 #### Line terminators
 Different operating systems have their [Line terminators](https://en.wikipedia.org/wiki/Newline).